 Below are soil data access hits (usage) by hour and day.
-Typically the median range per hour is about 2k and it ranges between 500 to 7,300 queries (quartile).
+Typically, the median range per hour is about 2k and ranges between 500 to 7,300 queries (quartile).

-Tuesday and Thursday are the days it’s used the most and the median for a typical day is about 90k.
-Ranging from 55k to 181K (quartile.)
-One thing to note there are some extreme values in the 95th percentile that might need to be considered for planning purposes.
-The metrics also doesn’t look at the complexity of the queries hitting to soil data access.
-This could be something that impacts the speed of the server.
+The busiest days are Tuesdays and Thursdays; the median for a typical day is about 90,000 and ranges from 55,000 to 181,000 (quartile.)
+Note: There are some extreme values in the 95th percentile that might need to be considered for planning purposes.
+Also, the metrics don’t track the complexity of the queries hitting to soil data access.
+The complexity could impact the speed of the server.

 Hour